Presenter: Jessica Hsaine, M.A., CCC-SLP

 Non-Member Professional: $85.00

-Jessica Hsaine, M.A., CCC-SLP currently is a speech-language pathologist at Mercy Medical Center in Rockville Centre.
-She has 18 years of experience working with patients in the rehabilitation, acute and outpatient departments.
-She has 11-years’ experience at Molloy College as a clinical educator and adjunct Instructor.
-She has extensive experience treating adult patients in a variety of settings including home-care, subacute, skilled nursing, and private practice.
-She has been a guest speaker on television, seminars, and ASHA on the topics of swallowing, neuroimaging, and stroke rehab.
-Jessica graduated from SNYNY Farmingdale with an Associate of Liberal Arts and Sciences degree in 1998.
-She graduated from SUNY Geneseo with a B.S., in Communicative Disorders and Sciences in 20000.
-She earned her M.A., degree from SUNY Geneseo in 2001 in speech-language pathology.
-She became FEESST certified in 2002 from Columbia University/NY Presbyterian Hospital and has worked in several medical offices as swallowing specialist.
-She is currently pursuing a Ph.D., in Speech-Language Sciences and Disorders at Adelphi University.
+Jessica Hsaine M.A., CCC-SLP, currently is a speech language pathologist at Mercy Medical Center in Rockville Centre.
+She has 19 years experience working with patients on the rehabilitation, acute, and outpatient departments.
+She also has 12 years experience working as a clinical educator and adjunct instructor at Molloy College and Adelphi University.
+She has extensive experience treating adult patients in a variety of settings including homecare, subacute, skilled nursing, and private practice.
+She has been a guest speaker on television and at conferences on the topics of swallowing and stroke rehab.
+She recently improved the cognition and swallowing of the fragile patients with COVID during the pandemic.
+Jessica graduated from SUNY Farmingdale with an Associate of Liberal Arts and Sciences degree in 1998.
+She graduated from SUNY Geneseo with a B.S. in 2000 and a M.A. in 2001.
+She became FEESST certified in 2002 from Columbia University NY Presbyterian Hospital and has worked in several medical offices as a swallowing specialist.
+She is currently pursuing a Ph.D. in Speech Language Sciences and Disorders at Adelphi University.

 Confirmations of registration can be obtained at www.lisha.org or e-mail at email@example.com

 Cancellations are refundable if received 72 business hours prior to the event.
 Please note: Registrants will receive a certificate of completion when the course has been successfully completed.

 PowerPoint/Handout Presentations and Zoom link will be emailed to confirmed attendees 72 hours prior to the workshop.